KredeGC/KTL/README.md

 * [Allocator examples](#allocator-examples)
 * [Building and running tests](#building-and-running-tests)

+# Compatibility
+This library was made with C++17 in mind and may or may not be compatible with earlier versions.
+Backwards compatability is currently not on the roadmap, but pull requests which try to fix such issues are welcome.

 # Installation
 As this is a header-only library, you can simply copy the header files directly into your project.
 The header files can either be downloaded from the [releases page](https://github.com/KredeGC/KTL/releases) or from the [`include/`](https://github.com/KredeGC/KTL/tree/master/include/ktl) directory on the master branch.
 The source and header files inside the `src/` directory are only tests and should not be included into your project.

 # Usage
-This library was made with C++17 in mind and may or may not be compatible with earlier versions.
 The library has 3 main files that you can include into your application.
 * [`ktl/ktl.h`](https://github.com/KredeGC/KTL/tree/master/include/ktl/ktl.h) - Includes everything into this translation unit
 * [`ktl/ktl_alloc_fwd.h`](https://github.com/KredeGC/KTL/tree/master/include/ktl/ktl_alloc_fwd.h) - Includes forward declarations for all the allocators